darrylwest/list-service/README.md

 ## Overview

-A generic list service used for todo, grocery, menus, etc.  The target design is for the application to run inside a container with a single purpose, i.e., a single list type.
+A generic list service used for todo, grocery, food menus, etc.  The target design is for the application to run inside a container with a single purpose, i.e., a single list type.

 ## Block Diagram